 Here’s another simple one, that only requires basic sewing skills.
 These Christmas quilts are especially for those of us who don’t really like to sew that much.
 The stitches are so basic that you can have the kids get involved.
 You can even turn it into a basic sewing lesson for those few stitches that require some skill.
 Believe me, this really is simple.

-For more service project ideas, as well as crafts, recipes and holiday activity suggestions, be sure to download our free e-book, The 12 Days of Christmas!
+For more service project ideas, as well as crafts, recipes and holiday activity suggestions, be sure to check out our e-book, The 12 Days of Christmas!
 From all of us at Homestead Lady, Merry Christmas!

 Christmas Quilts for Babies

 This year, since we have a baby of our own, we’ve been thinking a lot about small children who might need a snug blankie.
 My oldest daughter learned to quilt recently, so she thought of doing a simple quilt that we could give to our local children’s shelter.

 I was a little daunted at the prospect, but we managed to get it down to where I could handle it.
 I’m not big on sewing.
 (I have the basic skills but no real love for the process, sadly.)

 In fact, this was really so easy that I’m betting anyone with basic sewing skills can manage it.
 We didn’t even use a machine.
 Following is what we did, our measurements and procedure.
 However, you can fiddle with this process to make it fancier, if you’re keen to.

 FYI, this is a tied Christmas quilt – there’s absolutely no machine quilting at all.
 There are some basic hand stitches to do at the end, though.

 To learn those basic stitches, visit my friend Angi from Schneider Peeps over at her SkillShare course.
 She teaches all her kids how to hand sew and she did us all a favor by recording some lessons.
 Click here to learn more.

 Also from Angi is this short e-book on hand-made gifts – we used her tutorial to make dominoes one year.
 So fun and not hard at all!